What is NHSaves?

 The Home Energy Assistance (HEA) and Home Performance with ENERGY STAR® (HPwES) programs use fixed unit pricing for all applicable measures offered through the programs (air sealing, insulation, lighting, etc.).

 Customers can choose any contractor from our group of qualified HPwES contractors.
 Unfortunately, contractors who have not been approved by the utilities cannot participate in the HPwES program.
-A list of our participating contractors can be found on NHSaves.com
+Please reach out to your utility provider for a list of participating contractors.

 The ENERGY STAR® Homes program is for new construction and major renovations that are 15 to 30 percent more efficient than standard homes.
 In order to earn certification, homes must reach a level of performance regarding insulation, windows, heating and cooling equipment, air-tight construction, lighting, appliances and water protection systems.
 Third-party verification from a certified home energy rater is required to earn ENERGY STAR certification.